sciZer0/7/v/README.md

 Any person (Public Address) is appointed to the position of Contributor only by Voters through democratic voting (Competitive Voting).

-Each candidate/applicant for a position of Contributor have to find a way to prove their qualification and usefulness for the Vote blockchain in order to consequently become Contributor — optionally, using their Web3-native,decentralized identity (SBTs) to prove their qualificational/social graph in a privacy-preserving manner, and also using **Hyde Park**.
+Each candidate/applicant for a position of Contributor have to find a way to prove their qualification and usefulness for the Unicorn blockchain in order to consequently become Contributor — optionally, using their Web3-native,decentralized identity (SBTs) to prove their qualificational/social graph in a privacy-preserving manner, and also using **Hyde Park**.

 *Decentralized Identity (DI) combined with Zero-Knowledge (ZK) technologies might  play an increasingly important role in Web3's evolution.*